saedMuhamed/nested-comment-system/README.md

 ________________________________________________________

-In the environmental Variables  change You're to the database URL
+In the environmental variables  change You're to the database URL  or .env File

 DATABASE_KEY= URL